notseraphin/Valorant-Analysis/README.md

 - Rolling averages smooth match-to-match variance and expose consistency This project emphasizes data analysis methodology, not gameplay coaching.

+***Analysis***

+Match-level Valorant performance data was analyzed to study player consistency, agent usage, and temporal performance trends.
+Time-series analysis of K/D ratios revealed substantial short-term variance but clear medium-term performance trends when smoothed using rolling averages.
+K/D was derived to be the most and only correlative individual preformence metric in predicting winrate.

+Agent-level analysis showed distinct performance differences across agents, indicating that agent choice plays a measurable role in match outcomes beyond raw mechanical skill.
+Usage frequency distributions highlighted player preference stability over time, while performance-by-agent comparisons identified agents with higher average impact.

+The results demonstrate how match telemetry can be transformed into interpretable performance metrics, enabling objective evaluation of improvement, consistency, and playstyle tendencies over extended match histories.

 ***Technologies Used***
 - Python
   - pandas